 One Reason People Don’t Vote: They’re Not Contacted

-In a year with a presidential race that was hard to miss, four in ten of the nation’s 231 million eligible voters didn’t vote.
+Did you know that in 2016, four in ten of the nation’s 231 million eligible voters didn’t vote.
 One reason is that, in spite of the election’s pervasive exposure in the media, the majority of eligible voters were never personally contacted about voting by a candidate or campaign.

 The lack of personal outreach has its greatest impact on younger and new voters who are less familiar with the voting process – including when and where to register, how to cast their vote, the various issues at stake, and with the offices and candidates on the ballot.
 For new or lower propensity voters political scientists have long found, personal contact by a trusted messenger is a powerful predictor of likelihood to vote.